-(The picture above is another Mark Luinenburg gem; Mark’s done the photography on our new book).
+(The picture above is by Mark Luinenburg; Mark did the photography on Healthy Bread in Five).
 Speaking of our new book…

 … this has been a long and wonderful road; tomorrow (Tuesday October 27) is the publication date for:

 We are thrilled with the early reviews, and already have already been on TV to talk about the book.
 On Amazon, the order window has changed from “Pre-Order” to “Order on Amazon”, and bookstores should have it (if they don’t please ask them to order it).
 It’s a book we wrote because people posted to us in this website and asked us for it (as in, “can you do something similar with more whole grains?”).